- Version Details

 (c) University cash flow balances.

-(3) Management of the Deposit Pool is the responsibility of the Director of Finance, under delegated authority from the Finance Committee.
+(3) Management of the Deposit Pool is the responsibility of the Chief Financial Officer, under delegated authority from the Finance Committee.
 Investments in the Deposit Pool are made in line with the Treasury Management Code of Practice and the Treasury Policies and Procedures Manual.

-(4) Management of the University's shareholdings in spinout companies is the responsibility of the Director of Finance.
+(4) Management of the University's shareholdings in spinout companies is the responsibility of the Chief Financial Officer.

 (1) The University has the capacity of a natural person to manage, deal with and dispose of its property as it thinks fit; and this includes the power to invest, the power to borrow (and enter into contracts relating to derivative products ancillary to borrowings) and the power to charge its property as security.